 Are you claiming all eligible expenses for Theatre Tax Relief?

-Theatre Tax Relief (TTR) is a valuable incentive that allows Theatrical Production Companies (TPC) to claim a portion of their qualifying expenditure as a tax credit.
-If you are looking to claim Theatre Tax Relief, it’s important to know what expenses are allowed under the scheme so you can maximise your claim.
+Theatre Tax Relief (TTR) is a valuable incentive that allows theatrical production companies to claim a portion of their qualifying expenses as a tax credit.

 Eligible Core Expenditure for Theatre Tax Relief

-- Closing: The final phase of closing the production and removing the sets.
+The final phase of closing the production and removing the sets.

 Key eligible core expenditures that can typically be included in your tax relief claim: